quannt/images-searcher/README.md

 * Nuxt's philosophy is convention over configuration which means the application is already fined tune to a certain extend, this speeds up the development time.
 * Server side rendering is always nice to have for better time to interactive and SEO purpose.
+* Favorites are persisted in local storage for simplicity.

 ## TODO